Take a deeper look into what makes us unique. Read our vision, meet our staff.

 My primary responsibility is in Adult Faith Formation – which covers our small groups and adult classes; Hospitality & Engagement; Congregational Care & Worship.
 My undergraduate degree is in Religion and Psychology from Duke University and my master’s degree in Counseling is from UNC Charlotte.
 I became an ordained Deacon in the United Methodist Church in 1997.
 It is a joy and a privilege to serve God in this faith community.

-I oversee several departments including family ministries, young adults, communication, production and modern worship.
+I oversee several ministries including student ministries, communication, production and modern worship.
 My passion is using creativity to introduce the next generation to Jesus, letting the Gospel spread through fascination.
 I studied graphic design, sports ministry and Biblical studies and graduated from Ohio Christian University in 2011.
 My wife and I moved to CLT in 2015 when I joined the staff at SouthPark Church.
-I love my wife, motorcycles, fishing and our golden retriever.
+We love our church!

 I manage the SouthPark Church office, and I also oversee the administration of the church’s finances.
 I was blessed to have been raised in the church by Christian parents and grandparents.
 I realized recently what a gift that was when I was chairing the Children’s Ministry team at my own church.
 It has become a passion of mine to do all I can within my personal life (sharing with my children and grandchildren) and through my church to be sure this word becomes written on the hearts of our youth!